subong0508/subong0508.github.io/_posts/2020-12-20-Unsupervised Landmark Learning.markdown

 ![model architecture](../../../../img/Unsupervised-Landmark/pose.png)

 ## Summary
-**While using conditional image generator as a decoder, the method utilized in this paper forces encoder to grab meaningful pose information by exploiting dual representation and emprical prior**
+**While using conditional image generator as a decoder, the method utilized in this paper forces encoder to grab meaningful pose information by exploiting dual representation and empirical prior**

 # [5.
 Unsupervised Learning of Landmarks by Descriptor Vector Exchange](https://arxiv.org/pdf/1908.06427.pdf)